Dr. Melissa Moore

 For the Moores, medicine is a family affair and who better to help with PT exercises than your own personal trainer.
 Joshua also made many clnic appearances in the Ergo and has been seeing patients with mom most of his life!

-Dr. Moore then returned to South Georgia to practice.
-“I have always loved the South - the accents, the smiles, and the fact that there are more peanuts than people in town.”
-There were things about the care model that were great - like delivering hundreds of babies a year and getting to take care of generations of women in the same family.
+I then returned home to South Georgia to practice.
+I have always loved the South - the accents, the smiles, and the fact that there are more peanuts than people in town.
+There were things about the practice’s care model that were great - like delivering hundreds of babies a year and getting to take care of generations of women in the same family.
+The clinic functioned in a way that allowed the doctors more freedom to take care of a high needs patients.
+I was able to drop things for an hour sometimes because we had an excellent support staff, but there were never quite enough hours in the day most of the time.
 The job was very surgery heavy and was almost like doing a fellowship in minimally invasive gynecology - though the certification would come later.
-It was also here that Dr. Moore welcomed her first child.
-Her pregnancy was handled by an excellent midwife and she was delivered by a close friend/OBGYN.
+It was also here that I welcomed my first child.
+My pregnancy was handled by an excellent midwife and I was delivered by a close friend/OBGYN.
 It’s an experience of medicine that few people get.
-“I knew everyone in the room.
+I knew everyone in the room.
 I delivered with my family and my work family.
-Every woman deserves to be cared for by a provider who has taken the time to get to know them.”
+I believe every woman deserves to be cared for by a provider who has taken the time to get to know her.

-After becoming a mom (and the grandparents leaving the area), priorities changed and a new chapter opened in Murrells Inlet.
-Dr. Moore joined a private practice and set about building a new patient base.
+After becoming a mom (and the grandparents leaving the area), priorities changed and a new chapter opened in Murrell’s Inlet.
+I joined a private practice and set about building a new patient base.
 Starting from scratch at 35 was a lot different than starting from scratch at 30, but what didn’t change was a dedication to good patient care.
-Dr. Moore’s desire to just be a great doc quickly helped her build a practice.
-She also received the amazing blessing of her second child.
-Once again delivering with a team of favorite midwife, close personal friend/OB-GYN, and a room of other colleagues - including an amazing tech/birth photographer who captured the memories.
-“I delivered with my husband and my work family.
-I was confident in the skills of every member of my team.”
-Dr. Moore also fiercely advocated for her patients insisting that no woman should be forced to deliver alone.
-The birth of a child was too imporant to let a pandemic get in the way.
+My desire is to just be a great doc and this quickly helped me build a practice.
+I also received the amazing blessing of my second child.
+Once again, I delivered with a team of favorite midwife, close personal friend/OB-GYN, and a room of other colleagues - including an amazing tech/birth photographer who captured the memories.
+I was confident in the skills of every member of my team.